-Having worked in higher education for over a decade, I now bring that experience and my writing skills together to help A-level students (native and overseas), students, parents, and staff at schools and universities.
-My teaching at the University of Bristol includes providing UCAS support to foundation year students, all of whom were accepted into their first choice universities last year.
+Having worked in higher education for nearly two decades, I bring that experience and my writing skills together to help A-level students (native and overseas), students, parents, and staff at schools and universities.
+My teaching at the University of Bristol includes providing UCAS support to foundation year students, the vast majority of whom are accepted by their first choice universities.
 I also fly to PR China every summer to teach on a summer school with students from all over China who then apply for study in the UK.
 I work alongside staff from the best schools and universities in the UK and US.
+I’m currently exploring running a study skills summer school in India (April 2019) with the very brilliant Dr. Dani Hilliard of Argue to Think and Anna Dearden of Higher Education Prospects.

 What can I do for A-level students?